-The image you see in the background, Phantasialand’s ‘key visual’ for Rookburgh, is an artist’s impression.
+The image you see above, Phantasialand’s ‘key visual’ for Rookburgh, is an artist’s impression.
 Yet take away the zeppelins flying overhead and most of it could be real.
 That’s how detailed and immersive the new themed world is.
 The official opening will take place in 2021.

 Already the F.L.Y. flying launch coaster, which weaves its way over, under, in and around the new land, has won a European Star Award.
 The Vekoma ride is joined by a themed hotel, restaurant, fast food outlet and candy workshop – all seamlessly integrated.

 Guests get a taste of what’s to come the moment they arrive at the park.
 The factory-like facade of Hotel Charles Lindbergh is to the immediate left of the park’s main gate.

 Existing themed worlds like Fantasy, Mystery, Klugheim, Mexico, China Town and Deep In Africa evoke far away or fantastical lands.
 Rookburgh, on the other hand, reflects the industrial heritage of the Ruhr region in which Phantasialand is located and celebrates the birth of human flight.
 Combine this with a layer of steampunk chic, and the result is an aspirational destination in the heart of the park.

 In normal years, Phantasialand, based in Brühl, Germany, attracts around 2 million guests.
 However, there were limits on capacity this season due to COVID-19.
 So, the first visit to Rookburgh felt like a particularly exclusive experience for park guests – or ‘Rookburghers’ as they become, once they cross the threshold.

 “The vision of our owner and managing director, Robert Löffelhardt, was to create a theme world that is truly self-contained,” say Phantasialand officials.
 “A world into which one can completely immerse oneself by day or night.”